AhmedOsama099/Mcledger-Task/README.md

 ## Dificulties

 1. Dealing with MSW for first time.
+2. No UX reference.
-2. Time with respect to Ramadan and Main Work.
+3. Time with respect to Ramadan and Main Work.

 ## References